Joachim Herrmann (archaeologist): Legacy

 Although he was an editor and author, Herrmann was more of a desk scholar because of his administrative duties.
 The East German "Slavic archaeology" research of the history, culture, and contribution of Early Slavs in East-Central Europe, specifically within the East German borders, is inevitably linked to Herrmann.
 However, this research was also ideologically and politically motivated; based on Marxist archaeology, historical materialism, anti-Ostforschung, and pro-socialist bloc Pan-Slavism.

-Herrmann was not academically critical when developing his theories on several early, distinct, and major waves of immigration of the early medieval West Slavs into the East German territory, proposing that they had almost the same cultural, societal and structural level of development as Germanic peoples.
-He "deliberately distorted the view of history for political reasons...stubbornly holding on to the old interpretation after the dendrochronological dating of the constructions became known".
+Herrmann was not academically critical when developing his theories on several ancient and early medieval distinct waves of West Slavic immigration into the East German territory, also arguing that they had almost the same cultural, societal and structural level of development as the Germanic peoples.
+He "deliberately distorted the view of history for political reasons...stubbornly holding on to the old interpretation even after the dendrochronological dating of the constructions became known".

 Hermann's scholarly research is best summarized in a five-volume monograph on the excavations in the Slavic period settlement chamber at Ralswiek on Rügen Island.